virajbhartiya/lotus/documentation/en/api-v1-unstable-methods.md

 ### WalletNew
 WalletNew creates a new address in the wallet with the given sigType.
-Available key types: bls, secp256k1, secp256k1-ledger
+Available key types: bls, secp256k1, secp256k1-ledger, delegated
-Support for numerical types: 1 - secp256k1, 2 - BLS is deprecated

 Perms: write